andylin2004/SoftDevSwiftDemo/onepager.md

     - You can use object oriented techniques
     - You can make them conform to protocols (so super protocols in java speak)
 ## SwiftUI
+- Introduced by Apple in 2019 in response to declarative UI toolkits like React Native and serves as a more modern and universal UI building tool.
 - Think about this as HTML + CSS + navigational stack
 - Can be used to render UI and handle navigation
 - Text renders text (passes in the string you want to render)